-In this struggle Apologetics have advanced us no single step.
-Apologetics have invariably begun by abandoning the assailed breastwork, in order to entrench themselves in a rayelin behind it.
+In this struggle Apologetics have advanced us not one single step.
+Apologetics have invariably begun by abandoning the assailed breastwork, in order to entrench themselves cowardly in a ravelin behind it.

-Therefore, from the first, I have always said to myself: - If the battle is to be fought with honour and with a hope of victory, then principle must be arrayed against principle; then it must be felt that in Modernism the vast energy of an all-embracing principle assails us, and then it must be understood that we have to take our stand in a principle of equally comprehensive and far-reaching power.
-And this powerful principle is not to be invented nor formulated by ourselves, but it is to be taken and applied as it presents itself in life, with its roots in the past, and its branches spread over our present existence.
-It will not do therefore to say that this principle is Christianity itself.
-Such a general principle, taken in an absolute sense, necessarily remains a pure abstraction, and only in its historical, its farthest, and its purest revelation can it supply us with the needed vigor for resistance; -and when thus taken, I found and confessed, and I still hold, that this manifestation of the Christian principle is given us in Calvinism.
-In Calvinism has my heart found rest.
+From the first therefore, I have always said to myself, -"If the battle is to be fought with honour and with a hope of victory, then principle must be arrayed against principle; then it must be felt that in Modernism the vast energy of an all-embracing life-system assails us, then also it must be understood that we have to take our stand in a life-system of equally comprehensive and far-reaching power.
+And this powerful life-system is not to be invented nor formulated by ourselves, but is to be taken and applied as it presents itself in history.

+I took the shorter phrase, at least in the title of my first lecture, the shortest expression always having some preference for what is to be the general indication of your subject-matter.
+In my lectures on the contrary, I interchanged alternately both phrases, of life-system and life and world view in accordance with the special meaning predominating in my argumentation.
+See also DR. ORR'S note on page 365.

+When thus taken, I found and confessed, and I still hold, that this manifestation of the Christian principle is given us in Calvinism.
+In Calvinism my heart has found rest.
 From Calvinism have I drawn the inspiration, firmly and resolutely to take my stand in the thick of this great conflict of principles.
-And therefore, when I was invited to give the Stone Lectures here this year, I could not hesitate a moment as to my choice of subject.
+And therefore, when I was invited most honourably by your Faculty to give the Stone-Lectures here this year, I could not hesitate a moment as to my choice of subject.
 Calvinism, as the only decisive, lawful, and consistent defence for Protestant nations against encroaching, and overwhelming Modernism,-this of itself was bound to be my theme.
-Not that my personal experience can be of interest to you, but because it is the same conflict which engages you here, and us in Europe, and because in such an universal struggle, the more a testimony is based upon personal experience, the higher its significance, and the richer its value.

 Allow me therefore, in six lectures, to speak to you on Calvinism.

-First on Calvinism in History, that we may clearly understand what Calvinism is.
-Then on Calvinism and Religion.
-Again on Calvinism as a political phenomenon;-After that on Calvinism as a social force, first in Science, and then in Art.
-And, finally, on the hope which in Calvinism, is laid away for the Future.
+- I. On Calvinism as a life system,

+- 2. On Calvinism and Religion,

+- 3. On Calvinism and Politics,

+- 4. On Calvinism and Science,

+- 5. On Calvinism and Art,

+and 6.
+On Calvinism and the Future.